lfoppiano/grobid-superconductors/README.md

 Our warmest thanks to @kermitt2 ([Science-miner](http://www.science-miner.com)): Author of [Grobid](http://github.com/kermitt2/grobid), [Delft](http://github.com/kermitt2/delft) and tons of other interesting open source projects.

-This project is developed at the [National Institute for Materials Science](http://www.nims.go.jp), in [Tsukuba](https://en.wikipedia.org/wiki/Tsukuba,_Ibaraki), Japan.
+This project has been developed at the [National Institute for Materials Science](http://www.nims.go.jp), in [Tsukuba](https://en.wikipedia.org/wiki/Tsukuba,_Ibaraki), Japan.

 ## License

 GROBID and grobid-superconductors are distributed under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).